johanfforsberg/oldpaint/README.md

 It will take a few seconds to start up the first time, since it uses cython to compile some parts to machine code.
 If this (or installation of the dependencies) fails, you're probably missing some compiler stuff.
 On ubuntu, something like the following should help.

     $ apt install build-essential python3-dev

+If you try it, especially on a non-linux platform, I'd love to hear about it!

 #### License ####